 Save Indulge in the luscious flavors of this Limoncello Pound Cake with Lemon Glaze, a delightful fusion of moist, buttery crumb and vibrant citrus notes.
 Infused with authentic Italian Limoncello liqueur and crowned with a tangy lemon glaze, this dessert is perfect to brighten up your afternoon tea or impress guests after dinner.

-The balance of citrus and sweet in this pound cake makes it a crowd-pleaser all year round.
+Save The balance of citrus and sweet in this pound cake makes it a crowd-pleaser all year round.
 Using simple pantry staples along with the special touch of Limoncello brings a unique twist to the classic pound cake that elevates any occasion.

 Ingredients